 - vocational education and training providers

-- accredited vocational education and training courses, and
+- accredited vocational education and training courses

 - Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers including those delivering English Language Intensive Courses to Overseas Students (ELICOS).